ibm-cloud-docs/vsrx/readiness_correcting_errors.md

 ```
 {: codeblock}

-In 20.4R2-S2, the same configuration is not allowed and will fail with the following syntax error:
+In 20.4R2-S2, the same configuration is not allowed and fails with the following syntax error:

 ```text
 {primary:node0}[edit]